 Ram Jam services

-An old inn with a neat name is now a petrol station by the A1.
+The old inn has been demolished but its neat name lives on.
 It is technically possible to access it when travelling southbound, but it's a long detour.

 Short stay customer parking is available.
 No HGV parking is available.